Ashutoshgkp/Semantic-Search/readme.rst

 Files
 -----
+- `Embedding.py`: Contains the code to embed SQLite data to vector data in ChromaDB.
+- `new_search.py`: Uses the saved ChromaDB vectors to perform searches.
+- `csv-sqlite.py`: Converts the CSV file to SQLite format.
+- `tag-generating.py`: Uses spaCy and KeyBERT to generate tags.
-- `Semantic.py`: The main script that contains the implementation of the semantic search system.
+- `Semantic.py`: An earlier implementation of the semantic search system.

 Dependencies
 ------------